Why should we go with River Riders?

 Class III: intermediate. rapids with moderate, irregular waves which may be difficult to avoid. strong eddies and powerful current effects can be found, particularly on large-volume rivers. injuries while swimming are rare; self-rescue is usually easy but group assistance may be required to avoid long swims.

 The trips are successfully completed by thousands of people each year, but they are not without danger or difficulty.
-If you are unsure of your ability, the flat water trip option may be a better choice for you.
+If you are unsure of your ability, the flat water tubing trip option may be a better choice for you.

 The flat water trip generally contains moving current, but no rapids.
 It is suitable for most guests including children ages 4 and up.
-This is a relaxing float trip sometimes refered to as a "lazy river float trip", not an excitement trip.
+This is a relaxing float trip sometimes referred to as a “lazy river float trip”, not an excitement trip.
 Please be aware however, that as with all water and outdoor activities, this trip is not without risk.

 Water levels locally can fluctuate and change the look of the river and your trip with us.
 Water levels are typically higher in the Spring than in the summer season depending on local rainfall.